j5int/openpyxl2/doc/protection.rst

     Password protecting a workbook or worksheet only provides a quite basic level of security.
     The data is not encrypted, so can be modified by any number of freely available tools.
 In fact the specification states: "Worksheet or workbook element protection should not be confused with file security.
-It is not meant to make your workbook safe from unintentional modification, and cannot protect it from malicious modification."
+It is meant to make your workbook safe from unintentional modification, and cannot protect it from malicious modification."

 Openpyxl provides support for protecting a workbook and worksheet from modification.
 The Open XML